fuse-open/docs/articles/fuse-for-designers.md

 ![Property Brackets](../media/fuse-for-designers/Images/property_explainer_brackets.png)

 First we have these curly braces.
-They tell Fuse “You’re going to get a different value here”.
+They tell Fuse "You’re going to get a different value here".
 These curly brackets are used when the value you provide for a property isn’t explicit, meaning it needs to be worked out first.

 ![Property Keyword](../media/fuse-for-designers/Images/property_explainer_Property.png)